djlonboy/VB-Scripts/README.md

 The scripts were created as Excel macros in VB for Applications.

-Folder also includes an XLSM I created for collating availability from a raw data export from the company's booking system (Class For Windows), which includes multiple VB scripts as macros.
+Folder also includes an XLSM I created for collating availability stats from a raw data export from the company's booking system (Class For Windows), which includes multiple VB scripts as macros.